ray-project/ray-llm/README.md

 ## Getting Help and Filing Bugs / Feature Requests

-We are eager to help you get started with Aviary.
+We are eager to help you get started with RayLLM.
 You can get help on:

 - Via Slack -- fill in [this form](https://docs.google.com/forms/d/e/1FAIpQLSfAcoiLCHOguOm8e7Jnn-JJdZaCxPGjgVCvFijHB5PLaQLeig/viewform) to sign up.
 - Via [Discuss](https://discuss.ray.io/c/llms-generative-ai/27).